NED Features

 Searching NED's Redshift Database

 NED's Redshifts option allows you to search the database for published redshifts or radial velocities for a given object.
-Currently, NED has optical and HI redshifts from RC3, HMS, LBQS, LCRS, APM, and 75 other surveys and papers.
+Currently, NED has optical and HI redshifts from RC3, HMS, LBQS, LCRS, APM, and about 200 other surveys and papers.

 Back to the Features List.